-Solicitation for Phase 1: The American Legion Bridge I-270 to I-70 Relief Plan
+Solicitation for Phase 1: The New American Legion Bridge I-270 Traffic Relief Plan

 Phase 1 Developer Selection

-On February 18, 2021, the Maryland Department of Transportation (MDOT), MDOT State Highway Administration (MDOT SHA), and the Maryland Transportation Authority (MDTA) announced the selection of Accelerate Maryland Partners, LLC to become the developer responsible for overseeing predevelopment work on the American Legion Bridge I-270 to I-70 Relief Plan.
+On February 18, 2021, the Maryland Department of Transportation (MDOT), MDOT State Highway Administration (MDOT SHA), and the Maryland Transportation Authority (MDTA) announced the selection of Accelerate Maryland Partners, LLC to become the developer responsible for overseeing predevelopment work on the New American Legion Bridge I-270 Traffic Relief Plan.

 A comprehensive evaluation process, including MDOT, MDTA, industry experts, advisors from Montgomery and Frederick counties and an observer from the Federal Highway Administration (FHWA), was conducted to select a partner committed to collaborating with community stakeholders and other partners in advancing the American Legion Bridge and I-270 improvements.